top of page

 When we think of economic systems, particularly capitalism, that word—compete—often comes to mind.
 Have you ever stopped to consider how odd it is that our systems are divided into these mythical entities called ‘companies’ that compete against one another for financial resources?
 Companies, like money, are not real.
 They are constructs of the human imagination, rather primitive ones, which create an 'us' versus 'them' mentality where none need exist.
 This competition isn't inevitable; it's simply behavior that has evolved organically throughout our history, subconscious inertia set into motion long before any of us were born.
 But we can just as easily imagine our societies patterned after the behavior of a unified, multi-cellular organism, consisting of many parts, yet operating as one.

 For too long, we have been trapped by false dichotomies: capitalism or socialism, individual achievement or collective welfare, economic efficiency or social justice.
-Yet both of these seemingly opposing concepts suffer from the same limitations mentioned earlier—hierarchies and centralization.
+Yet both of these seemingly opposing concepts suffer from the same limitations—hierarchies and centralization.
 Automationism offers a third path that looks beyond these worn binaries.
 As our technology advances, so can the way in which we organize, and these possibilities create unprecedented opportunities for us.

 Consider socialism, which concentrates power in distant bureaucracies and attempts to coordinate entire national economies through planning committees.
-Automationist cells, by contrast, make decisions locally—by the people who live with the consequences.
+Automationist cells, by contrast, could make decisions locally—by the people who live with the consequences.
 This distinction is crucial.
 While well-intentioned, centralized planning inevitably creates rigid hierarchies, slow response times, and disconnection between decision-makers and communities.
 The result is often stagnation, inefficiency, and a loss of local autonomy that contradicts the very democratic ideals these systems claim to champion.

-And unlike capitalist companies, automationist networks trade not to extract maximum profit, but to achieve mutually assured resiliency.
-AI systems coordinate pricing and resource flows across the network, prioritizing long-term sustainability over short-term gains.
+And unlike capitalist companies, automationist networks would trade not to extract maximum profit, but to achieve mutually assured resiliency.
+AI systems could coordinate pricing and resource flows across the network, prioritizing long-term sustainability over short-term gains.
 The energy cell provides power knowing manufactured goods will be available in return.
 The agricultural cell supplies food confident their needs will be met.
 This mutual assurance replaces market competition with coordinated abundance.

 We must not forget that money and economic systems are human inventions.
 We created them, and we can improve upon them.

-The AI Advantage: Why Automation Changes Everything
+The AI Advantage: Why Intelligent Automation Changes Everything

-What makes automationism particularly compelling in the near future is how artificial intelligence transforms the economics of collective ownership.
+What makes automationism particularly compelling is how artificial intelligence transforms the economics of collective ownership.
 Up until now, every society before us solely depended upon the exploitation of human or animal labor to meet its needs.
 Now, we are rapidly approaching the reality that society need not rest upon the backs of a working class, but upon a platform of intelligent tools, allowing human communities to focus on higher-level strategy and governance.

 Imagine a cell of 100 people collectively owning a manufacturing facility.
 AI systems manage the entire production process—from supply chain optimization to quality control to customer service.
 The humans meet periodically to vote on major strategic decisions: Which products should they manufacture?
 How should they reinvest their profits?
 What partnerships should they pursue with other cells?